From 0% interest offers to $0 fees, rewards and extras, compare Australian credit cards side by side to find the right

 Student credit cards: Manage your expenses and buy what you need

 - What are they?
-Low-cost card options are available for students on lower incomes who need a convenient line of credit.
+Low-cost credit card options are available for students who need a convenient line of credit.

 - Who are these cards suited to?
-Students who are looking for a low-cost option, and who may not qualify for other cards They're a good way to build a credit history and understand the responsibilities of debt.
+Students who are looking for affordable credit card options, and who may not qualify for other cards.
+They're a good way to build credit history and understand the responsibilities of debt.

 Which student card is right for you?

 - Are you eligible?
-Even with cards labelled as "student credit cards", there are still minimum income, employment and residency criteria you must fulfil in order to be eligible.
-Most cards have a minimum income requirement of $15,000 p.a, or will need a guarantor (such as a parent) to share the financial responsibilities of the card.
+Even though they're called "student credit cards", these products still have minimum income, employment and residency criteria you must fulfill in order to be eligible.
+For example, most cards have a minimum income requirement of $15,000 p.a or will need a guarantor (such as a parent) to share the financial responsibilities of the card.